There is only one purpose for every email you ever send: for the email to be opened and avoid spam filters.

 Always work backwards.

-In other words, you may be a one-man-show right now, but do you plan to stay as you are, or do you intend to grow your business?
+You may be a one-man-show right now, but do you plan to stay as you are or do you intend to grow your business?

-So.
-If you don’t already, you need to call your business something.
+If you haven’t already, you need to call your business something.

 You could go by your name, or you could have a registered company name.

-If your website is johndoeconsulting.com, then your email address needs to have the same domain, in order to keep your branding consistent.
+If your website is johndoeconsulting.com, your professional email address needs to have the same domain name in order to keep your branding consistent.